okpunosolomon/Admira-Autonomous-Agent/README.md

 The **Admira Autonomous Agent** showcases how Microsoft Power Platform can drive **AI-enabled digital transformation** in higher education.
 By connecting people, data, and automation, Admira demonstrates how institutions can modernize support delivery, strengthen governance, and achieve operational excellence.

-> **Admira represents the next generation of student engagement — automated, scalable, and human-centered.**
+> **Admira represents the next generation of student engagement, automated, scalable, and human-centered.**